 - You believe that they can come up with a great solution

 How empowering is that for a kid?

-And during a time when kids have had some much taken from them as far as decisions and choice go.
+And during a time when kids have had so much taken from them as far as decisions and choices go.
 This is a lovely way to give them some freedom and responsibility.

 In the checklist below there are several ways to cut down and control screen time.
 Plus the Daily Bucket printable to make it visual for your kids.
 Pop your name and email into the form then check your inbox.